friesenlab/Paenibacillus_tmac-D7/README.md

 This is the code, assembly, and annotations for this article.

 The draft genome sequence *Paenibacillus* sp. tmac-D7 a non-rhizobial endophyte from *Trifolium macraei* located in Bodega Bay, California.
-Journal Article is: Richard Allen White III, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen  Microbiology Resource Announcements (MRA).
+Journal Article is: Richard Allen White III, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen.
+Microbiology Resource Announcements (MRA).

 **Analysis**